~jprotopopov/kefir

 • Main body of the compiler - GNU GPLv3

-• Runtime library and includes - BSD 3-clause
+• Compiler-specific includes - BSD 3-clause